 Support an instinct to nest

 Your dog wants to have a spot to call her own.
-Once your dog starts using a blanket, it will retain her scent, which will add to her sense of place.
+Once your dog starts using a blanket, it will retain her scent, adding to her sense of place.
 She knows that her blanket is her special spot.

 Provide safety from the storm

 Most dogs fear loud noises like thunderstorms and fireworks.
-Being able to snuggle into a favorite blanket can help keep your dog calm.
+Snuggling into a favorite blanket can help keep your dog calm.